-A total of 0.5875 acres of State jurisdictional wetlands and 1.6097 acres of State-regulated AAs associated with wetlands are expected to be permanently impacted by Facility components.
+A total of 0.0699 acre of State jurisdictional wetlands and 1.6097 acres of AAs associated with wetlands are expected to be impacted by Facility components or construction activities.
 The proposed design will result in minor temporary and permanent impacts to State-regulated wetlands and their regulated AA.
 Figure 14-1 illustrates the onsite delineated wetlands within the Facility Site and Figures 14-2 through 14-5 illustrate the proposed impacts to State-regulated wetlands and their regulated AA from Facility components.
-Furthermore, Tables 14-1 and 14-2 above quantify the anticipated impacts to State-regulated wetlands and regulated AAs, respectively.
+Furthermore, Tables 14-1 and 14-2 above quantify the anticipated impacts to State-regulated wetlands and their AAs, respectively.